 Despite its booming popularity, cosmetic dentistry is often surrounded by questions and uncertainty.
 Some people associate it with fake smiles and Hollywood dentists, while some find out that fixing their chipped tooth might actually fit under the cosmetic category for their dental plan.
-What exactly is cosmetic dentistry anyway, and how do you know if dental insurance will cover it?
+Keep reading to find out what cosmetic dentistry is, and how to know if dental insurance will cover it

 Teeth whitening is performed when the patient wants a brighter and whiter smile.
-This procedure can be performed whether they would like to reduce staining and discoloration or simply improve the teeth based on their personal preferences.
+This procedure can be performed to reduce staining and discoloration or simply improve the teeth based on their personal preferences.
 Numerous options for teeth whitening go from in-office bleaching from your dentist to other less expensive options like whitening trays, gels, strips and toothpastes.
 This is entirely cosmetic dental work.

 Bonding uses a composite resin material to repair broken or chipped teeth and even build up the edges of crooked teeth to make them look straighter.
 Dentists often use a similar material to fill cavities, and because it is more visually appealing than the longer-lasting metal amalgam, many insurance companies will not cover as much of the cost.
 It is almost invisible, so if you need to repair a scratch or chip, it blends in with your other teeth.
 This is often used for non-cosmetic procedures too.

 Veneers are thin shells bonded to the front surface of the teeth in order to change the appearance and make it more pleasing.
 These can be made of porcelain or composite resin materials depending on preference.
 Veneers can cover teeth that are discolored, worn down, chipped or broken, uneven or misaligned, have gaps, or are irregularly shaped.
-One major advantage of getting veneers is that they have a natural tooth appearance (unless you go overboard on wanting perfection – nobody’s teeth are that white).
+One major advantage of getting veneers is that they usually have a natural tooth appearance.
 These are very rarely considered a necessary procedure for the health of the patient.